szweibel/workshops/newest_python.md

 <PythonREPL/>

 ## Lists of Dictionaries
 Dictionaries are incredibly useful for organizing complex, related information.
 A very common and powerful pattern in data-driven programming is to have a **list of dictionaries**.
 This structure allows you to represent a collection of similar "objects," where each object has the same set of properties.
-For example, if you had data for a whole class of students, you could structure it like this:
+This is the foundation of how we will handle tabular data, like spreadsheets or database tables.

 ```python
 all_students = [